paulocheque/django-dynamic-fixture/docs/source/data.rst

 Number of Laps
 ===============================================================================

 This option is used by DDF to control cyclic dependencies (*ForeignKey* by *self*, denormalizations, bad design etc).
-DDF do not enter in infinite loop of instances generation.
-This options define how many laps DDF will create for each cyclic dependency.
+DDF does not enter infinite loop of instances generation.
+This option defines how many laps DDF will create for each cyclic dependency.
 This option can also be used to create trees with different lengths.

 In settings.py::